Ending poverty with potatoes

-In order to shed more light on responsible potato innovation, researchers in this project involve stakeholders from the sector, civil society, government organisations and knowledge institutions in a dialogue.
+In order to shed more light on responsible potato innovation, researchers in this project involved stakeholders from the sector, civil society, government organisations and knowledge institutions in a dialogue.
 The research consortium was created based on a joint initiative from Solynta and a multidisciplinary team of academic partners.
-Collaboration among social scientists, agricultural engineers and ethicists will contribute to a better understanding of the socio-technical dimensions of innovation in potato breeding and to the development of models for responsible and globally just innovation in agro-biotechnology.
+Collaboration among social scientists, agricultural engineers and ethicists has contributed to a better understanding of the socio-technical dimensions of innovation in potato breeding and to the development of models for responsible and globally just innovation in agro-biotechnology.

 - One of the researchers works for 80 per cent at the university and at Solynta for the remaining 20 per cent.
 This allows the researcher to be embedded in the day-to-day activities of Solynta.
 The company in turn profits from the fact that they have a part-timer who is very well informed about new research developments.

-- An academically trained agronomist from Solynta is closely involved in designing and planning the scientific experiments.
+- An academically trained agronomist from Solynta was closely involved in designing and planning the scientific experiments.

 - Solynta also facilitates MSc students working on the project, fostering further exchange between the company and the university.

 The researchers have extensively mapped and described the potato sector, including the process from breeding until processing and accompanying material flows.
 This creates a solid base for scenario studies on future change, as it provides insight into how visions about the future are grounded in the current potato system.
 Among others, future research will look into the impact of hybrid potato breeding on potato multiplication and growing systems and the potato value chain.